Palolo875/kensho-1/replit.md

 ## Overview
 Kensho is an advanced AI debate orchestration system with meta-critique validation, cognitive traceability, performance monitoring, and feedback-driven learning.
 It features robust fact-checking capabilities, a production-ready asynchronous kernel, intelligent routing, multi-queue task execution, and a modern chat UI with an analytics dashboard.
 The project aims to provide a reliable, transparent, and high-performance platform for AI-driven factual inference and debate.

-## Recent Updates (Sprint 14 Elite Phase 3 - FINALIZATION COMPLETE)
+## Recent Updates (Sprint 14 Elite Phase 3 - GEMMA 3 270M CONFIGURED)

 ### Core Integration Complete
 - **ModelManager v3.1**: Memory-aware + SSEStreamer integration for transparent model switching